StrangerZhang/pysot-toolkit/README.md

 ## Download Dataset

-Download json files used in our toolkit [baidu pan](https://pan.baidu.com/s/1js0Qhykqqur7_lNRtle1tA)
+Download json files used in our toolkit [baidu pan](https://pan.baidu.com/s/1js0Qhykqqur7_lNRtle1tA) or [Google Driver](https://drive.google.com/drive/folders/10cfXjwQQBQeu48XMf2xc_W1LucpistPI)

 1. Put CVRP13.json, OTB100.json, OTB50.json in OTB100 dataset directory (you need to copy Jogging to Jogging-1 and Jogging-2, and copy Skating2 to Skating2-1 and Skating2-2 or using softlink)